Vascular malformation: Types

-A simple division of the vascular malformations is made into low-flow and high-flow types.
+Vascular malformations can also be divided into low-flow and high-flow types.
 Low-flow malformations involve a single type of blood or lymph vessel, and are known as simple vascular malformations; high-flow malformations involve an artery.
 There are also malformations that are of mixed-flow involving more than one type of vessel, such as an arteriovenous malformation.
 Low-flow vascular malformations include capillary malformations, venous malformations, and lymphatic malformations.

+Simple Types

 Capillary malformation

 Capillary malformations involve the capillaries, and are the most common type.
 They used to refer only to port-wine stains but now include others.
 Capillary malformations are limited to the superficial layers of the skin but they can thicken, become nodular, and sometimes become disfiguring.

 It has been proposed that the category of capillary malformations, also called vascular stains, be classified into seven major clinical types including nevus flammeus nuchae also known as nevus simplex, commonly known as stork bite or salmon patch.

-A capillary malformation is also a feature of the disorder macrocephaly-capillary malformation.

-Vascular anomalies

-A vascular anomaly can be either a vascular tumor or a birthmark, or a vascular malformation.